-Leases customarily have annual rent reviews.
 In transfers of the property by the landlord, the new owner automatically assumes the landlord's position, with the terms of the lease in force between the tenant and the new owner remaining unchanged (an assignment of the contractual position is not required).
 Guarantees provided by the tenant to the prior owner or landlord remain in force but must be assigned; if consent for the assignment is not foreseen, it must be previously obtained.
 Security deposits are transferred to the buyer (via direct transfer or adjustment to the purchase price).
+Leases customarily have annual rent reviews (which is the subsidiary regime, if nothing different is contractually set forth).